top of page

 EF58A2F5-6340-4BC8-B1A2-03E178CA2476.jpeg

 I worked in NHS psychiatric hospitals for thirty years before taking early retirement in 2017 to focus on my writing.
-I enjoy walking in the woods, mammal watching (a lot more interesting than birds!) and visiting lighthouses.
+I enjoy walking in the woods, mammal watching and visiting lighthouses.

 In 2018, my first short story - How to be Normal - was published in the anthology 'The Most Normal Town in England' [link here].